angular-slider/ngx-slider/typedoc-theme/README.md

 ### Manual refresh

 `manualRefresh` input is provided to solve some cases where the slider is not being updated after CSS style changes.
 This is for example changing the `display` property to show/hide the slider (or any parent DOM element).
 Instead of observing the CSS changes, the slider provides this input to manually trigger a refresh.
 Refer to the [example demo](routerLink:///demos#manual-refresh-slider) to see how it can be used.

+### Trigger focus

+`triggerFocus` input is provided to set the focus programmatically on a slider handle.
+The emitter takes a `PointerType` as argument, or if left `undefined`, will default to `PointerType.Min`.
+Refer to the [example demo](routerLink:///demos#trigger-focus-slider) to see how it works.

 ### User change events